 ISBN: 978-2-36511-020-4

 This book is the first comprehensive monograph on the work of Sergio Larrain.
-Edited by Agnès Sire, who has maintained a long correspondence with him and worked with Magnum to preserve his photographic heritage, this monograph is divided into two main sections: Latin America and Europe.
+Edited by Agnès Sire, who maintained a long correspondence with him and worked with Magnum to preserve his photographic legacy, this monograph is divided into two main sections: Latin America and Europe.

-A selection of over 200 photographs, enriched by a biography, his letters, drawings and notebooks, plunge us into the world of this extraordinary artist.
+A selection of more than 200 photographs, accompanied by a biography, his letters, drawings, and sketchbooks, which immerse us in the world of this extraordinary artist.

-In an article announcing the photographer's death in Le Monde, in February 2012, Michel Guerrin wrote: "Sergio Larrain photographs in black and white, especially in the street.
-He cuts the light in such a way as to give the impression that days are plunged into night.
+In an article announcing the photographer’s death in *Le Monde* in February 2012, Michel Guerrin wrote: “Sergio Larrain photographs in black and white, mostly on the street.
+He frames the light in such a way that it gives the impression that daylight is plunged into night.
 People are like ghostly apparitions.
-He takes rare liberties to draw the viewer into daring, virtuoso compositions, carnal and jostling, as if we were on a rocking ship: plunges, counter-plunges, deep perspectives, foreground blurs, violent cutting of light...".
+He takes rare liberties to draw the viewer into bold and masterful compositions—sensual and disorienting—as if one were on a rocking ship: high angles, low angles, deep perspectives, blurring in the foreground, and a dramatic play of light...”.

 Published by Atelier EXB, 2013